sap-tutorials/abap-core-development/tutorials/abap-custom-ui-trust-cf/abap-custom-ui-trust-cf.md

 ### Add SAP Cloud Identity Services tenant as SAP BTP subaccount's trusted identity provider

-Switch back to your SAP Business Technology Platform cockpit and go to your trust configuration.
+Switch back to your SAP BTP cockpit and go to your trust configuration.

 Choose **New Trust Configuration** to add a trusted identity provider.